-Before learning how much 3D printing costs, it is helpful to understand the role of 3D printing.
-These gadgets build 3D renderings of physical objects, layer by layer, if you are wondering how small 3D prints can get.
+Before learning how to use a 3D printer, it is helpful to understand the role of 3D printing.
+These gadgets build 3D renderings of physical objects, layer by layer.
 Some objects take hours or even days to complete if you are learning how long can a 3D printer run.

-The objects are made with filament or resin, which is extruded via a dedicated nozzle onto the print bed.
+The objects are made with filament, which is extruded via a dedicated nozzle or using a vat of resin to print onto the print bed.
 The print bed helps keep the object sturdy as it is being built if you are wondering how hot a 3D printer bed should be.

 There are a number of advanced manufacturing processes working in tandem to bring this type of printer to the market.
 Let’s take a look at some of these concepts.